A classic selection of five cheeses designed to make a truly great cheeseboard.

 Berkswell Unpasteurised Sheeps' Milk, Vegetarian.
 The Fletcher family started making and maturing the cheese on their farm in Warwickshire in the late1980s.
 As the demand for the cheese has increased so has production but in a very controlled way to assure the superb quality of the cheese.
 Made in the style of a Pyrenean cheese, This exquisite hard sheep's milk cheese is simultaneously nutty, savoury and fruity.

-Camembert de Normandie PDO Unpasteurised Cows' Milk, Traditional.
-Camembert became famous when it was presented to Napoleon III during the World Fair of 1855.
+Camembert de Normandie PDO.
+Camembert became famous when it was presented to Napoleon III during the World Fair of 1855 but it was thanks to the engineer Ridel, who in 1888 created its now familiar cylindrical wooden box that Camembert was able to travel without problem.
 The fame of the cheese kept growing and its success encouraging numerous imitations, most of which were not of such high quality.
-A good Camembert should have a good coating of white downy mould with some reddish pigmentation.
-The smell should be earthy and the taste should fill the mouth and be quite intense and fruity.
+A good Camembert should have a rippled rind with a good coating of white downy mould with some reddish pigmentation in places.
+The interior should be supple throughout with a creamy white colour and the smell should be earthy and cellary.
+The taste will fill the mouth and is often quite intense and fruity

 Selles Sur Cher PDO, Unpasteurised goats’ milk, traditional, Selles sur Cher is one of France's more recent Appellation Controlee cheeses, being granted this status in 1975 (modified in 1996).
 It has however been made for centuries by farmers for their families’ consumption.
 The recipe has been passed from generation to generation as a useful way of using their goats’ milk.
 Produced in an area south of Blois in the Loire valley, Selles sur Cher is a small disc of cheese with a very fine coating of ash on which grows a fine blue/white mould.
 The interior of the cheese is fine textured, succulent and velvety.
 The smell is of walnuts.
 The lingering flavour is also nutty, slightly sour and salty with a hint of sweetness.